Skip to Content

 Whether you choose to just snap photos of the buildings, grab a bite in one of the many quayside restaurants, or stroll along the port, Nyhavn is an absolute must when you’re in Copenhagen.

-Next, visit Amalienborg Palace, the residence of the Danish royal family.
+Next, visit Amalienborg Palace, the residence of the Danish Royal Family.
 The palace consists of four identical buildings with a large courtyard in the middle.
 To experience the changing of The Royal Guard, make sure to be at the central courtyard at noon.

 Copenhagen Walking Tour